sarthak219/vch-consent-form/README.md

 Figuring out Firebase's Cloud Firestore
 Getting multiple reactJS pages to work together seamlessly

-## ⏭️ What's next for Diversify ⏭️
+## ⏭️ What's next for Consult-Aid ⏭️

 RPA implementation to move data into VCH's internal database and ImmunesBC's database JWT tokenization and encryption to ensure a high level of security because we're dealing with patient/sensitive employee data